-I.3 Objectives: The objectives of the Postgraduate Diploma in Buddhist Heritage and Tourism are:
+I.3 Objectives: The objectives of the Advanced Course in Buddhist Heritage and Tourism are:

-- To offer an opportunity to students to understand the rich Buddhist literary and philosophical heritage of the past and the present - To introduce them to the history of Buddhism in Asia and world Buddhist heritage circuits with special emphasis on India - To provide to students the knowledge of Buddhist architecture and various visual artforms from different regions of Asia - To train the students in the fundamentals of tourism and give necessary guidance and hands-on training through the project work or internship in the management and planning of business aspects of tourism. - I.4 Eligibility: Graduation in any faculty from any recognised institute - I.5 Duration: The duration of the Postgraduate Diploma in Buddhist Heritage and Tourism will be one and a half academic year consisting of three semesters of fifteen weeks each. - I.6 Course Fee: The Admission Fee for the course, Annual Tuition Fee, Examination Fee,
+- To offer an opportunity to students to understand the rich Buddhist literary and philosophical heritage of the past and the present - To introduce them to the history of Buddhism in South Asia with special emphasis on India - To provide to students the knowledge of Buddhist architecture and various visual artforms from different regions of South Asia - To train the students in the fundamentals of tourism and give necessary guidance and hands-on training through the project work or internship.

+I.4 Eligibility: Graduation in any faculty from any recognised institute

+I.5 Duration: The duration of the Advanced Course in Buddhist Heritage and Tourism will be one academic year consisting of two semesters of fifteen weeks each.

-Record Fee, Statement of Marks, and other essential fees will be as per the rules and regulations of the Savitribai Phule Pune University.
+I.6 Course Fee: The Admission Fee for the course, Annual Tuition Fee, Examination Fee, Record Fee, Statement of Marks, and other essential fees will be as per the rules and regulations of the Savitribai Phule Pune University.